 "For the past five years," Sami al-Haj, a cameraman for Al Jazeera, "has been the only journalist known to be held in Guantánamo Bay," reports Rachel Morris.
 Al-Haj was originally detained in December 2001 while trying to cross the border into Afghanistan with a team of other journalists.
 After examining his case, Morris can find little evidence to justify his detention.

 "Intimidation and harassment of the Afghan news media have come from a variety of sources," reports Pamela Constable, "including government prosecutors, police, regional militias, parliament, Islamic clerical councils and U.S.-led military forces."
 The Afghan parliament is considering banning "news coverage that disturbs the public or has an 'un-Islamic' theme."
-The measure, which is expect
+The measure, which is expe

 For one year, Associated Press photographer Bilal Hussein has been "held at a prison camp in Iraq by U.S. military officials who have neither formally charged him with a crime nor made public any evidence of wrongdoing," AP reports.